-- E.1.b.1.
-The Program Director, Resident Advisor and Supervising Diplomate of all cardiology residency training programs must be ACVIM Diplomates certified in the Specialty of Cardiology. - E.1.b.2.
+E.1.b.1.
+The Program Director, Resident Advisor, and Supervising Diplomate of all cardiology residency training programs must either be an ACVIM (Cardiology) Diplomate or an approved ECVIM diplomate certified in the Specialty of Cardiology.
+Any secondary site supervisor(s) must be diplomates in their respective specialties and approved for their specific programs by the Residency Training Committee of the ACVIM Specialty of Cardiology.

+E.1.b.2.
 Each approved program must comply with all requirements as specified in Section D.2.c of the GIG (see above).